Reinforcement-Learning-Agents/flappybird/README.md

 - **NumPy** for numerical operations,
 - **Matplotlib** for logging and visualization of results.

+### Real-Time Training Monitoring

+During the execution of the training scripts (`dqn_flappy.py`, `ddqn_flappy.py`, `nfq_flappy.py`), the progress is logged directly to the terminal to allow for real-time monitoring of the agent's evolution.
+The logs provide visibility into the following metrics:
+- Episode Progress: Current episode number and total environment steps completed.
+- Performance Metrics: Episode return and rolling average reward to track improvement.
+- Exploration Status: The current value of $\epsilon$ (epsilon), ensuring the decay schedule is progressing as intended.
+- Optimization: Loss values for each update to monitor the stability of the SGD optimization.

 ### Network Architecture

 All agents use the same fully connected neural network architecture to approximate the action-value function.
 The network takes the environment state as input and outputs Q-values for all available actions.
 Hidden layers with nonlinear activations are used to enable function approximation over the continuous state space.